jensarps/storehouse/README.md

 Storehouse requires Dojo 1.8+

+# Reporting Issues

+Bugs or enhancements can be filed by opening an issue in the [issue tracker on GitHub](https://github.com/jensarps/storehouse/issues).

+When reporting a bug, please provide the following information:

+* Affected browsers and Dojo versions
+* A clear list of steps to reproduce the problem
+* If the problem cannot be easily reproduced in an existing Storehouse test page, include a [Gist](https://gist.github.com/) with code for a page containing a reduced test case

+If you would like to suggest a fix for a particular issue, you are welcome to fork Storehouse, create a branch, and submit a pull request.
+Please note that a [Dojo CLA](http://www.dojofoundation.org/about/cla) is required for any non-trivial modifications.

 #License

 Storehouse is available under the terms of the modified BSD license or the Academic Free License version 2.1.
 For details, see the [LICENSE](https://github.com/jensarps/storehouse/blob/master/LICENSE) file.